MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-The [Cosmos DB security model](/azure/cosmos-db/secure-access-to-data) authenticates users and provides access to its data and resources.
-For more information, see [Cosmos DB database security](/azure/cosmos-db/database-security).
+The [Azure Cosmos DB security model](/azure/cosmos-db/secure-access-to-data) authenticates users and provides access to its data and resources.
+For more information, see [Azure Cosmos DB database security](/azure/cosmos-db/database-security).

 For general guidance on designing secure solutions, see the [Azure Security Documentation](/azure/security/).